AleksanderMino/Serverless-ML-Titanic/README.md

 # Serverless-ML-Titanic
-A Server-less Machine Learning system for the titanic system
+A Server-less Machine Learning system for the titanic dataset